delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A person named in an active arrest warrant.

-Furthermore, the executing officer must give the property owner a copy of the warrant.
-They must also issue a receipt of the property removed to the owner.
-If the owner is not around at the time of the warrant execution, the officer must drop a copy of the receipt at the premises.
+Furthermore, the executing officer typically must give the property owner a copy of the warrant.
+They must also issue a receipt for the property removed to the owner.
+If the owner is not around at the time of the warrant execution, the officer typically must drop a copy of the receipt at the premises.
 The receipt/inventory of property seized shall be made by the executing officer and signed in the presence of the property owner (if they are present) or in the presence of at least one witness (if the property owner is absent).

 How Long Does It Take to Get a Search Warrant?